ClimateMind/climatemind-backend/README.md

 The full API documentation to use on a front end including methods and request examples could be found [here](https://climatemind.stoplight.io/docs/climatemind-backend/).

-## How to contribute?
+## How to run the app locally and/or contribute?

-If you are interested in participating as a Python developer see our [contributor guide](docs/contribute-as-a-python-dev/).
+If you are interested in running the app locally or participating as a Python developer see our [contributor guide](docs/contribute-as-a-python-dev/).

 Other ways to contribute to the project are listed [here](https://contribute.climatemind.org/v/how-to-contribute).